Alanb1234/cppAlgoInPython/README.md

 #cppProgramsInPyhton

-The aim of this project was to show how interoperation between Python and C+ can produce programmes that are way faster and more efficient then programmes written in python alone.
+The aim of this poject is to show how powerful interoperation between C++ and Pyhton can be.

-Interoperation is achieved by using libraries such as boost.python can be used as a bridge between Python and C++.

-As an example of why interoperation is important, run times of sorting algorithms created using python alone and python and c++ will be compared.
-The results will be illistrated on a website.
+Pyhton is a powerfujl language but comes at the cost of being slow.
+This project shows how libraries that allow for interpoeration between Python and C++ (boost.pyhton in this case) can be used to create very fast executing python programmes.

+In order to show this, C++ algorithms have been wrapped using boost.python libraries then compiled to create a .so file that can be imported by python.
+The runtimes of the wrapped algorithms are compared with algoritims writen in python alone.
+The results usually show that the algorithms that utilize interoperability between C++ and python  are usually faster by an order of magnitude.

+To illisturate the result a website has been created using flask, javascript, html and css.
+The random generated numpy array and the final sorted array's will be visualised using a matplot bar chart that is coverted to an image that is renderd on the webpage when ever the submit button is pressed.